yichx/yichx.github.io/_pages/about.md

   * Apply our method to further improve other robust defenses

 * <span style="color: #007bff;"><b>Robust Federated Learning Mitigates Client-side Data Reconstruction Attacks</b></span>
-  * I am the first author, advised by Prof. Neil Zhenqiang Gong, submitted to NDSS on July 2023.
+  * I am the first author, advised by Prof. Neil Zhenqiang Gong in Duke University, submitted to NDSS on July 2023.
   * Test that existing aggregation rules are vulnerable in mitigating client-side data reconstruction attacks
   * Propose an aggregation rule to mitigate client-side data reconstruction attacks
   * Propose an adaptive attack that can slightly subvert our defense, but our defense still appears to be robust